usaid-cs/yesterday-i-learned/investing.md

 They can be bought and sold whenevr the exchange is open, instead of a once-per-night type thing.
 When you decide to buy/sell, though, do have a bid-ask spread.

 ETFs can be traded even when the assets' exchanges are closed.
-Try not to trade on a holiday where the underlying assets are traded.
+Try not to trade on a holiday where the underlying assets' markets are traded.
 Don't trade an American ETF on the fourth of July, for example.
+Sometimes you cannot avoid it (there are plenty of markets that are completely closed when the Dow is open).

 [Leveraged ETFs](https://www.investopedia.com/terms/l/leveraged-etf.asp), which uses derivatives and debt to achieve a multiple gain, [are known for their natural decay.
 On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
 Dogshit goes from $100 to $90 back to $100.
 Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
 3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
 That's a drop from $100 to $70 then back up to $93.
 You just lost 7% because of leverage.
 Voila.
 [You lost money because of resetting leverage.](https://study.com/academy/lesson/what-is-a-leveraged-etf-decay-risk-volatility.html)"

+[/u/throwaway474673637 said that](https://www.reddit.com/r/PersonalFinanceCanada/comments/gi9j34/wealthsimple_compares_their_portfolio_against/fqe5bvv/) Wealthsimple said Fama and French said that [low-beta and low-volatility stocks give you higher long-term returns](https://academic.oup.com/rfs/article-abstract/29/1/69/1843682?redirectedFrom=fulltext)

 ## Property